 I stacked a grapevine bittersweet wreath on the tray and set the tureen down inside the wreath.
 A smaller bowl inside the tureen worked as a riser for the moss and pumpkin.
 I love the way this turned out because the orange berries pop off the ironstone.
 It’s cheerful and welcoming…and very fallish.

 I started with the two giant pine cones in the middle flanked by stacked pumpkins.
-To stack the pumpkins I had to break off the stem of the base so the top one would sit without tipping.
+To stack the pumpkins, I had to break off the stem of the base pumpkin so the top one would sit without tipping.
 After that, I just started adding the smaller elements.
 I tried to mix up the colors and if there was a hole, I just filled it in with a sprig of hydrangea.
 Since I used real gourds for this, I gave them a bath first.
 This helps to extend their life and help mold from appearing.

 As always, thank you for stopping by.
-If you are new here, welcome and I hope you visit again.
-I’d love for you to join the OSP Community!
+If you are new here, welcome and I hope you visit again…and I’d love for you to join the OSP Community!

 Love to make banners and DIY wall art?
 Cards & other crafting projects?